Year 4 2022 - 2023

 Term 2 - Spring

 In Numeracy, we continue to deepen our knowledge of multiplication and division, using formal methods of calculation.
-We also concentrate on fractions and decimals - talking about sharing pizza's and chocolate bars seems to help.
+We also concentrate on fractions and decimals - talking about sharing pizzas and chocolate bars seems to help.
 The unit on measurement centres around area.

 Term 3 - Summer

 Our topic returns to a geographical theme- 'Somewhere to Settle' - discovering the different types of settlements and how they differ, why people choose to settle in a particular area and learn about major towns,cities and counties in the United Kingdom.
+We find out more about the Romans and why they chose to settle in the United Kingdom, as well as how they lived.

 In Numeracy, we continue with decimals and then move onto money, time, statistics, properties of shapes and position and direction.
 Each of these areas include the children taking part in problem solving, reasoning and investigation activities.

-In Science, the children learn about States of Matter and Sound, making string telephones always blows their minds.
+In Science, the children learn about States of Matter and Sound, making string telephones always blows their minds!

 To complete the year, the children have the opportunity to go on a three day residential.
 This is a fantastic opportunity for the children to grow as individuals, become more independent and work collaboratively.
 They take part in some adventurous activities and it is a privilege to watch them as they continue to challenge themselves.